 For 25 years, he has served on, and is a past chairman of, the Massachusetts Municipal Association’s Fiscal Policy Committee.
 He is a member of the Board of Directors of the Innovation Academy Charter School in Tyngsboro.
 Mr. Lynch earned his Master of Public Administration degree from the University of Massachusetts Amherst, and Bachelor of Science degree in Political Science from the University of Lowell.

-Copyright © Community Paradigm Associates, LLC, One Saddleback, Plymouth, MA 02360.
+Copyright © Community Paradigm Associates, LLC, Plymouth, MA 02360.
 All rights reserved.